Monotonicity and Competitive Equilibrium in Cake-cutting: Model

 \subsection{Cake-cutting}

 A cake-cutting problem is a triple $\Gamma(N,C,(\vabs_i)_{i \in N})$ where:

 \begin{itemize} \item $N=\{1,2,\dots,n\}$ denotes the set of agents who participate in the cake-cutting process.
 In examples with a small number of agents, we often refer to them by names (Alice, Bob, Carl...). \item $C$ is the cake.
 We assume that $C$ is an interval, $C=[0,c]$ for some real number $c$. \item $\vabs_i$ is the value measure of agent $i$.
-It is a finite real-valued function defined on the Borel subsets of $[0,\infty)$. \end{itemize}
+It is a non-negative real-valued function defined on the Borel subsets of $[0,\infty)$.
+We assume that the value of every finite interval is finite.
+As the term ``measure'' implies, $\vabs_i$ is countably additive: the value measures of a countable union of disjoint subsets is the sum of the values of the subsets.